California Assessment of Student Performance and Progress (CAASPP)

 Students in grades 3-8 and 11 took the computer adaptive tests in English and math in Spring 2016.
 Students in grades 5, 8, and 10 also took the paper-based tests in science.

-The majority of student score reports were mailed in July, followed by a small percentage later this summer.
-This is randomly scheduled by the state; FUSD does not receive advance copies or knowledge of which reports might be included in each shipment.
-If you have not received your child's score report by the start of the 2016-17 school year, you may visit your school office for a copy.
+If you have not received your child's score report, you may visit your school office for a copy.
 The district office does not have copies.
-If you have questions about your child's score, please contact your school when it re-opens in August.
+If you have questions about your child's score, please contact your school.

 NOTE: Student Score Reports for the California

 Alternate Assessments (CAAs) in grades 3-8 and 11, and/or the California

 Alternate Performance Assessment (CAPA) for Science in grades 5, 8, and 10,

 will be printed and distributed in the fall of 2016 following approval of the threshold scores for

 the CAAs that allow assignment of performance levels.